Most Talked-About Controversies Linked to Dennis Rodman

 On April 30, 2008, Dennis Rodman was arrested following a domestic violence incident at a Los Angeles hotel.

-In 2012 Dennis Rodman was left trying to explain missed child-support payments in an Orange County, California, court, as funds were stolen by Peggy Ann Fulford, a professional scam artist, who was indicted by the FBI in 2016.
+In 2012, Dennis Rodman was left trying to explain missed child support payments in an Orange County, California, court due to funds being stolen by Peggy Ann Fulford.

-As of 2013, Rodman had stopped communicating with the Rich family after a racial slur was allegedly used.
+As of 2013, Dennis Rodman had stopped communicating with the Rich family.

 2013: Befriending Kim Jong Un

-On January 7, 2014, Dennis Rodman made controversial comments during a CNN interview, implying that Kenneth Bae was at fault for his imprisonment in North Korea, which provoked widespread criticism.
+On January 7, 2014, Dennis Rodman made controversial comments during a CNN interview implying that Kenneth Bae was at fault for his imprisonment, sparking widespread criticism.

 On November 21, 2016, Dennis Rodman was charged with causing a hit and run accident, lying to police, and driving without a license following an incident on Interstate 5 near Santa Ana, California, in July.

-In 2016, Peggy Ann Fulford, who stole millions from Dennis Rodman and other athletes, was indicted by the FBI for her crimes.
+In 2016, Peggy Ann Fulford, who stole funds from Dennis Rodman intended for child support payments, was indicted by the FBI.

-In February 2017, Dennis Rodman pleaded guilty to charges related to a hit and run accident.
-He was sentenced to three years of probation, 30 hours of community service, and was ordered to pay restitution and donate $500 to the Victim Witness Emergency Fund.
+In February 2017, Dennis Rodman pleaded guilty to hit and run charges.
+He was sentenced to three years of probation and 30 hours of community service.
+He was also ordered to pay restitution and donate $500 to the Victim Witness Emergency Fund.

-January 2018: Arrested for driving under the influence
+January 2018: Arrest for Driving Under the Influence

 In January 2018, Dennis Rodman was arrested for driving under the influence in Newport Beach.
 He pleaded guilty to two misdemeanor charges and received three years of probation.